 Collecting decoys and canoes has brought me deep friendships.
 These items have had not only historical and cultural lessons to teach, but provided memorable tales of how they came into my life and the amazing characters I have met.
 Even my dog was responsible for bringing two of the finest pieces into my possession.

 Please feel welcome to offer information which adds to my knowledge base or corrects any mistakes I may have made.
-I am primarily a collector and acquirer, but do occasionally 'thin down' my collection to make room and pay for something new.
-I am currently re-orienting my collection to emphasize early North American canoe manufacturers' display samples; thus, a number of my Oceanic models, west coast dugouts, eastern woodlands bark canoes and Arctic kayaks are seeking new homes.
+I am primarily a collector and acquirer, but do occasionally 'thin down' my collection to make room or pay for something new.
 See my 'For Sale' page.
-If you find something you like, just use my Email link.
 My prices are fair and in keeping with the rarity and quality of the item.
 Your satisfaction is completely assured; return privileges and authenticity guaranteed.